Platige Image: History

 On December 14, 2011, Platige became a publicly traded company by entering the NewConnect stock market.
 On the day of its stock exchange debut, the price of Platige shares went up by 32.1 percent.
 A year later, the price of Platige shares (identified by the PLI symbol) has risen by another 76 percent.

 In 2012, Platige Image teamed up with Brazilian advertising director Jarbas Angelli and his agency in São Paulo.
 That same year, Platige produced a cinematic for the game The Witcher 2: Assassins of Kings.
 Platige premiered their largest film project yet, The Hero and Message, during Qatar's National Day celebration on 18 December 2012.
 This 25-minute animation was created in just six months and consisted of over 500 shots, made for Qatar's government agency.
 The studio released another cinematic for CD Projekt RED's game, Cyberpunk 2077, in January 2013.
 In 2014, Platige Image released their first in-house mobile game and the start of production on the feature-length animated film, Another Day of Life.
 Platige worked on a Nike promo featuring Cristiano Ronaldo and the European Space Agency's Rosetta mission Ambition spot.

 The COVID-19 pandemic led Platige to focus on graphic design projects for the gaming industry, including producing cinematics for the Call of Duty series in collaboration with Activision.
 The company is also developing a strategy for the next 5 years, which includes plans to expand into the US and MENA (Middle East and North Africa) markets, among others.
 During Platige's 25th anniversary, Platige prepared a 9-minute film as well as 60, 30, and 15-second commercials.
-The company also produced commercials for Qantas Airlines.
+The company also produced commercials for Qantas.